-2. Agency workers in general refer to the manpower supplied by employment agencies under service contracts with B/Ds concerned.
-They provide temporary manpower which can be sourced readily by B/Ds to meet their urgent, ad hoc and temporary operational needs.
-These service contracts enable B/Ds to flexibly arrange temporary manpower and avoid affecting the quality of public service if they have to redeploy their existing staff for the work.

-3. Agency workers are under the direct supervision of the B/Ds procuring the services.
+- 2. Agency workers in general refer to the manpower supplied by employment agencies under service contracts with B/Ds.
+They provide temporary manpower which can be sourced readily by B/Ds to meet their urgent, ad hoc or temporary operational and service needs.
+Service contracts sourced from agencies enable B/Ds to flexibly arrange temporary manpower and avoid having to redeploy their existing civil servants for the work at the expense of the quality of their public services. - 3.
+Agency workers are under the direct supervision of the B/Ds procuring the service.
 However, they do not have a contractual employment relationship with the B/Ds concerned.
 The procurement of agency worker service is governed by the relevant Stores and Procurement Regulations and Financial Circulars.
 It is subject to the Government's long-standing established procurement principles, including value for money, transparency, open and fair competition and accountability.

-4. The Civil Service Bureau (CSB) issued a set of guidelines on the proper use of agency workers in April 2010^1 .
-Under the guidelines, B/Ds may only use agency workers in one or more of the following situations -

-- (a) to meet urgent or unforeseen service needs, or unexpected surge in service demands for the short-term; - (b) to fill short-term manpower gap; - (c) to meet service needs which entail irregular work patterns or where the nature of the work involved renders it difficult to recruit and retain staff; or - (d) to provide short-term manpower to deliver services the mode of which will be changed shortly.
+- 4. The Civil Service Bureau (CSB) issued a set of guidelines on the proper use of agency workers in April 20101.
+Under the guidelines, B/Ds may only use agency workers in one or more of the following situations - (a) to meet urgent or unforeseen operational and service needs, or unexpected surge in operational and service demands for the short-term; - (b) to fill short-term manpower gap; - (c) to meet operational and service needs which entail irregular work patterns or where the nature of the work involved renders it difficult to recruit and retain staff; or - (d) to provide short-term manpower to deliver services the mode of which will be changed shortly.

-As a general guideline, except for the situation at (c) above, any short-term service demand should be for no more than nine months.
+As a general guideline, except for the situation at (c) above, these short-term operational and service demands should not last for more than nine months.
 In recent years, B/Ds have not used any agency workers to provide service in the situation at (d) above.